ghernantes/Training.MLOps.MLFlow/2_MLFlow_Backend_and_Artifact_Storage_Scenarios_1_2_and_3/README.md

 Temporal directory 'examples/quickstart/outputs' has been removed successfully
 ```

-In this simple scenario, the **MLFlow Client** uses the following interfaces to record MLFlow entities and artifacts:
+In this simple scenario, the **MLflow Client** uses the following interfaces to record MLflow entities and artifacts:

-- An instance of a `SQLAlchemyStore` (to save MLFlow entities)
+- An instance of a `SQLAlchemyStore` (to save MLflow entities)
 - An instance of a `LocalArtifactRepository` (to store artifacts)

 Now, our `lab2/mlflow/mlruns` folder has a new experiment `1` and a new run `73b821edb9f54f82a72ec44fac9ff171`, containing the logged artifacts for that run.

-Additionally, the `lab2/mlflow/mlruns.db` SQLite database file has been used to track MLFlow entities, including the parameters and metrics of that `73b821edb9f54f82a72ec44fac9ff171` run.
+Additionally, the `lab2/mlflow/mlflow.db` SQLite database file has been used to track MLflow entities, including the parameters and metrics of that `73b821edb9f54f82a72ec44fac9ff171` run.

 Move to **terminal 1** and run `tree mlflow` again: